 When you apply for a job, we collect and process your personal data to process your job application and manage the selection process.

-The personal data you provide in registration forms will not be redistributed by any means, nor be used for any other purpose.
+The personal data you provide in registration forms will not be used for any other purpose.
 It will be processed in accordance with the ECMWF data protection rules.

 4. Recipients of the Data Processed

 For the purpose detailed above, access to your personal data is given to ECMWF.
 Where it is necessary in the operation of our services, we may share (or enable access to) your personal data with trusted partners including:

 - service providers or other partners who help us deliver our products and services, perform statistical analysis, manage email or postal mail services, provide user support or arrange events you elect to attend;

 - partners on whose behalf we are organising events;

 - partners who help us with managing the selection process for certain job applicants or scientific consortium partners with whom we collaborate; and